peter-mm-williams/CBB752_Final_Project_1.2/README.md

 Python tool that generates quality control statistics from FastQ file.
 A tool that accomplishes this task in the language R can be found [here] (https://github.com/dspak/CBB752_Final_Project_1.2).
 This tool is part of a set of bioinformatic and biological structure tools created for CBB752 at Yale University in the Spring 2016.
 The website containing the set of tools can be found [here] (http://cbb752spring2016.github.io).

-Python tool that generates quality control statistics from FastQ file.
-The name of the tool is qualitystats.py.

 ### General
 The tool is named qualitystats.py.
 It takes one required input (name of the fastq file to be processed) and one optional input (the name of the txt file to which the filename and titles of the corresponding plots are output).
 This tool creates png files of the following plots: